Generalized hybrid iterative methods for large-scale Bayesian inverse problems: Theory and connections

 Following the argument in Theorem~\ref{t_lsqr_cg}, there exists an orthogonal matrix $\bfZ$~\cite[Equation 4.2.7]{meyer2000matrix} such that $\widehat\bfV_k = \bfL_\bfQ^{-\top} \bfV_k \bfZ$, and with some algebraic manipulations, we get

 Finally, we can show that

 where the last step follows from the fact that $\bfV_{k}^\top \bfQ\t \bfA^\top\bfR^{-1}\bfb = \bfB_k\t \beta \bfe_1$.
 This concludes the proof. \end{proof}

 The significance of the above proof is that for fixed $\lambda,$ gen-LSQR iterates are equivalent to iterates of the priorconditioned approach in exact arithmetic.
-Thus, the algorithmic advantages of priorconditioning directly apply to our approach.
-In particular, one of the advantages is that the structure of the prior is directly incorporated into the transformed operator, allowing for faster convergence under some conditions.
-Furthermore, for the same reason, the prior information can be incorporated without an explicit regularization term, i.e., $\lambda = 0$.
+Thus, as in priorconditioning, an algorithmic advantage is that the structure of the prior is directly incorporated into the transformed operator, allowing for faster convergence under some conditions.
+This typically occurs, for example, when the singular values of the prior-conditioned matrix $\widehat \bfA = \bfL_\bfR \bfA \bfL_\bfQ^{-1}$ decay faster than the singular values of $\bfA$ (c.f., Figure~\ref{fig:dpc}).
+This is important because early subspaces generated by Krylov methods such as LSQR tend to contain directions corresponding to the larger singular values \cite{hansen2006deblurring}.
+Hence, termination before contamination by small singular values may occur earlier.

+Next we provide an illustration, similar to those for standard GK approaches \cite{GoLuOv81,saad1980rates}, where we use the heat example described in Section~\ref{s_gsvd} to show that the singular values of gen-GK bidiagonal matrix, $\bfB_k,$ and subsequently-defined tridiagonal matrix $\bar{\bfB}_k$, approximate the singular values of $\widehat \bfA$.
+In Figure~\ref{fig:illustration}(a), we provide the first $50$ singular values of $\widehat \bfA$, along with the singular values of $\bfB_k$ and $\bar{\bfB}_k$ for $k = 5, 20, 35, 50$.
+We also provide plots of $\sigma_i^2(\bfB_k)$ to illustrate the interlacing property, where the singular values of $\bar{\bfB}_k$ interlace the squares of the singular values of $\bfB_k$ \cite{chung2015hybrid, golub1973some,thompson1976behavior,wilkinson1965algebraic,bunch1978rank}.
+The impact of loss of orthogonality is evident in Figure~\ref{fig:illustration}(b), where singular value approximations $\sigma_i(\bfB_k)$ are significantly different than the desired singular values $\sigma_i(\widehat\bfA)$.

+Another significance of Theorem~\ref{thm:priorconequiv} is that the gen-GK hybrid approach can be used to incorporate prior information without an explicit regularization term, i.e., $\lambda = 0$.
 Arridge et al~\cite{arridge2014iterated} further advocated priorconditioning for the additional reason that the transformed variables are dimensionless, which removes issues with physical units.
 Also, for regularization functionals designed to promote edges, the authors in~\cite{arridge2014iterated} noted that Krylov subspace methods have poor convergence whereas the transformed problem amplifies directions spanning the prior covariance, thereby improving convergence.
 They modeled the prior precision matrix $\bfQ^{-1}$ as a sparse matrix obtained from the discretization of a PDE operator and proposed a factorization-free preconditioned LSQR approach called MLSQR that involves generating a basis for the Krylov subspace

 The computational advantage of gen-LSQR over priorconditioning and MLSQR is that we only require access to $\bfQ$ via MVPs.
 On the contrary, priorconditioning explicitly requires matrix $\bfL_\bfQ^{-1}$(i.e., the square-root of $\bfQ$) or solves with $\bfL_\bfQ$, both of which can be prohibitively expensive.
 In MLSQR, generating a basis for~\eqref{eq:Arridge} requires repeated MVPs with $\bfQ$, which amounts to several solves using $\bfQ^{-1}$ (recall that~\cite{arridge2014iterated} assumes that $\bfQ^{-1}$ is sparse and forming $\bfQ$ is unnecessary).
 For the priors of interest here, entries of $\bfQ$ are modeled directly and MVPs with $\bfQ$ can be done efficiently, so the proposed gen-LSQR and corresponding generalized hybrid approach are computationally advantageous over priorconditioning and MLSQR.